ozkary/data-engineering-mta-turnstile/Step3-Orchestration/README.md

 $ pip install -r prefect-requirements.txt
 ```

-**Note: Make sure to run the terraform script build the datalake and BigQuery resources.**
+> Make sure to run the terraform script to build the VM, datalake and BigQuery resources.

 - Copy the GCP credentials to follow this format